 French and Arabic are both official languages of Djibouti.
 Afar and Somali are also spoken by a minority of people.
-Arabic hold religious significance to the Djiboutian’s.
+Arabic holds religious significance to the Djiboutians.

-Djibouti located in the horn of Africa bordering the Red Sea and the Gulf of Aden.
-Including extreme and diverse landscape from mountains to low deserts, plateaus, and lakes that are the lowest point of Africa being 509 feet below sea level.
+Djibouti is located in the Horn of Africa bordering the Red Sea and the Gulf of Aden.
+The country has extreme and diverse landscape from mountains to low deserts, plateaus, and lakes.
+Djibouti has the lowest point in Africa that is 509 feet below sea level.

-Djibouti’s economy is driven by a state-of-the-art deep water port complex that serves the the Indian Ocean and Red Sea traffic.
-Making trade through if ports and with its neighbor Ethiopia the main factor in Djibouti’s recent economic growth.
+Djibouti’s economy is driven by a state-of-the-art deep water port complex that serves the Indian Ocean and Red Sea traffic.
+Trade through its ports and with its neighbor, Ethiopia, are the main factors in Djibouti’s recent economic growth.

-Djibouti is known for their beautiful multicolored textiles and sports are a major part of Djiboutian society.
+Djibouti is known for bright and vibrant textiles known as futa, and delicious foods that have African, French and Mediterranean influences.
+Sports is a major part of Djiboutian society.

-Known before as French Somaliland and the French Territory of the Afars and Issas, gaining the name Djibouti when it gained its independence from France on June 27,1977.
+Previously known before as French Somaliland and the French Territory of the Afars and Issas, it changed its name to Djibouti when it gained its independence from France on June 27, 1977.